dedis/doc/cosi/cosi.md

 ### Announcement

 Upon the request to generate a signature on a statement S, the leader broadcasts an announcement message indicating the start of a signing process.
-It is up to the implementation to decide whether to send S itself during that phase or not.
+This announcement message MUST contains the statement S to sign.

 ### Commitment

+Upon the receipt of an announcement message, each non-leader participants SHOULD perform a syntactic and semantic validity of the statement S to sign.
+If a participant's check negative result, this participant MUST abort the protocol.

-Upon the receipt of an announcement message or if the participant is the leader, each participant i generates a random secret r_i by hashing 32 bytes of cryptographically secure random data.
+Each participant i then generates a random secret r_i by hashing 32 bytes of cryptographically secure random data.
 Each r_i MUST be re-generated until it is different from 0 mod L or 1 mod L. Each participants then constructs the commitment R_i as the encoding of [r_i]B, sends R_i to the leader and stores the